Gut Health & Bloating: Causes, Symptoms & Natural Ways To Improve Digestion

 • Imbalanced gut bacteria

-Poor digestion may affect nutrient absorption, which could influence energy levels over time.
+Poor digestion may influence nutrient absorption, which may affect energy levels over time.

 • Low energy